yanyshen/P2Portal/README.md

         }
       Property

-      <site-name>	The siteís name.
+      <site-name>	The site‚Äôs name.
 You can modify it by your requirement.
 For example, "RELEASE"

       location	Specify the path of the repository.
 It can be either an absolute path.
 Required

-      update_sites Specify the url through with one can access the repositoryís files in the way of HTTP File.
+      update_sites Specify the url through with one can access the repository‚Äôs files in the way of HTTP File.
 Required hide	Indicate whether a repository site can be seen in P2 Portal system or not.
 Not necessary.

       SITE_PATH_ROOT	Specify the path that will contain the new created sites.
-If itís a relative path, the system will consider it as <install_path>/<SITE_PATH_ROOT>.
+If it‚Äôs a relative path, the system will consider it as <install_path>/<SITE_PATH_ROOT>.
 Required and Unique.

       "SITE_URL_ROOT"	Specify the url through which you can access <SITE_PATH_ROOT> in the way of HTTP File.
       Required and Unique.

-      Tips: The ìSITE_PATH_ROOTî and locations of repository sites must be configured in a certain HTTP File Server.
+      Tips: The ‚ÄúSITE_PATH_ROOT‚Äù and locations of repository sites must be configured in a certain HTTP File Server.

-      Please make sure that we can access them through urls specified in ìSITE_URL_ROOTî and ìupdate_siteî. b)Run product-pre-cfg.sh to make portal.conf take effect.
+      Please make sure that we can access them through urls specified in ‚ÄúSITE_URL_ROOT‚Äù and ‚Äúupdate_site‚Äù. b)Run product-pre-cfg.sh to make portal.conf take effect.
       You will be asked to create a superuser.
 Choose Yes.
 Input username, email and password according to the tips.